paulnorthrop/rust/cran-comments.md

 ## Downstream dependencies

-All downstream dependencies of rust passed R CMD check.
+All downstream dependencies of rust (bang, revdbayes and threshr) passed R CMD check.